TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Max effort sprinting and agility training is not required until the untrained athlete has reached a suitable body composition and level of GPP.

 Agility refers to the ability to start, stop and change direction.
 Most training drills that develop agility can be very stressful on the joints and on soft tissue and hence must be done with low volume.
-Examples of these higher impact drills are plyometric drills (leaping and bounding) and cone drills, while medicine ball drills would fall under the low impact category.
+Examples of these higher impact drills are plyometric drills (leaping and bounding) and cone drills.
+Medicine ball drills fall under the low impact category.

-In the in-season it is not necessary to be working on high impact agility drills as practices and games will cover specific agility required for the sport and doing more agility drills will not provide any extra benefit during this time and will only increase the chance of injury.
+In the in-season it is not necessary to work on high impact agility drills.
+Practices and games will cover specific agility required for the sport.
+Doing more agility drills will not provide any extra benefit during this time.
+It will only increase the chance of injury.

 There's a lot of misinformation out there about sprint training, so be careful what you read.
 In the opinion of most good sprint coaches, getting fast requires you to train smart rather than train hard.

-You shouldn't feel absolutely dead on your feet with bucket loads of lactic acid flooding your muscles after any session (this will only hamper recovery between sessions, which is not ideal as recovery is the key to progress).
-Whenever you feel you are starting to slow from fatigue, the session should be stopped immediately.
+You shouldn't feel absolutely dead on your feet with bucket loads of lactic acid flooding your muscles after any session (this will only hamper recovery between sessions, which is not ideal; recovery is the key to progress).
+Whenever you feel you start to slow from fatigue, the session should stop immediately.
 It's important to remember you are not training to be a slow, long distance runner, you're training to be a powerful, explosive athlete.

-Before I get into the sample routines I must mention that training to get fast and agile can be very hard on the body (even more so if the volume is higher).
+Before I get into the sample routines, I must mention that training to get fast and agile can be hard on the body (even moreso if the volume is higher).
 Not only do your muscles need time to recover but so does your CNS (Central Nervous System), which controls motor responses to sensory stimulus in the body.

 It is recommended you have at least 48 hours rest between high intensity training days in order to optimize the functioning of the CNS so you can train at your best every high intensity session, so between each high intensity day you can have a low intensity day to recuperate.